(I) General Corporate Information

 Dividend income is recognised when the company’s right to receive dividend is established.
 Interest income is recognised on a time proportion basis taking into account the amount outstanding and the effective interest rate applicable.

 Transactions in currencies other than entity's functional currency (foreign currency) are recorded at the rates of exchange prevailing on the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies remaining unsettled at the end of the each reporting period are remeasured at the rates of exchange prevailing at that date.
+Monetary assets and liabilities denominated in foreign currencies remaining unsettled at the end of the each reporting period are re-measured at the rates of exchange prevailing at that date.

-2.06 Employee Benefits
+(VII) Employee Benefits

-Short term employee benefits are recognised as an expense at the undiscounted amount in the statement of profit and loss of the year in which the related service is rendered.
+i) Short-term benefits Short term employee benefits are recognised as an expense at the undiscounted amount in the statement of profit and loss of the year in which the related service is rendered.

-Payments to defined contribution retirement benefits are recognised as an expense when employees have rendered services entitling them to the contributions.
+ii) Defined contribution retirement benefits Payments to defined contribution retirement benefits are recognised as an expense when employees have rendered services entitling them to the contributions.
 Defined contribution plans are those plans where the Company pays fixed contributions to funds/schemes.
 Contributions are paid in return for services rendered by the employees during the year.
 The contributions are expensed as they are incurred in line with the treatment of wages and salaries.
 The liability as on the balance sheet is ascertained by an independent actuarial valuation.

-The cost of providing defined benefit retirement benefits are determined & recognised as per independent actuarial valuations report carried out at the end of each reporting period.
+iii) Defined benefit retirement benefits the cost of providing defined benefit retirement benefits are determined & recognised as per independent actuarial valuations report carried out at the end of each reporting period.
 The Company provides gratuity to its employees.
 All actuarial gains or losses are recognised in the statement of profit and loss in the period in which they occur.

-2.07 Taxation
+(VIII) Taxation

 i) Current tax

 Current tax is payable based on taxable profit for the year.
 Taxable profit differs from 'profit before tax' as reported in the statement of profit and loss because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
-The current tax is calculated using tax rates in accordance with the provisions of the Income Tax Act,1961.
+The current tax is calculated using tax rates in accordance with the provisions of the Income Tax Act, 1961.

 ii) Deferred tax

 Deferred tax is recognised on timing differences, being the differences between the taxable income and the accounting income that originate in one period and are capable of reversal in one or more subsequent periods.
 Deferred tax is measured using the tax rates and the tax laws enacted or substantially enacted as at the reporting date.
 Deferred tax liabilities are recognised for all timing differences.
 Deferred tax assets in respect of unabsorbed depreciation and carry forward of losses are recognised only if there is virtual certainty that there will be sufficient future taxable income available to realise such assets.
 Deferred tax assets are recognised for timing differences of other items only to the extent that reasonable certainty exists that sufficient future taxable income will be available against which these can be realised.
 Deferred tax assets and liabilities are offset if such items relate to taxes on income levied by the same governing tax laws and the Company has a legally enforceable right to such set off.
-Deferred tax assets are reviewed at each Balance Sheet date for their realisability.
+Deferred tax assets are reviewed at each Balance Sheet date for their reliability.

 iii) Minimum alternate tax

-Minimum Alternate Tax (MAT) paid in accordance with the tax laws, which gives future economic benefits in the form of adjustment to future income tax liability, is recognised as an asset in the balance sheet when there is convincing evidence that the Company will pay normal income tax during the specified period and it is probable that future economic benefit associated with it will flow to the Company.
+Minimum Alternate Tax (MAT) paid in accordance with the tax laws, which gives future economic benefits in the form of adjustment to future income tax liability, is recognised as an asset in the balance sheet.
+When there is convincing evidence that the Company will pay normal income tax during the specified period and it is probable that future economic benefit associated with it will flow to the Company.

-2.08 Property, Plant and Equipment
+(IX) Property, Plant and equipment

 a) Buildings and Roads, Plant and Equipment, Furniture and Fixtures and Vehicles held for use in the production or supply of goods or services, or for administrative purposes are stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes purchase cost of materials, including import duties and non-refundable taxes, any directly attributable costs of bringing an asset to the location and condition of its intended use and borrowing costs capitalised in accordance with the Company's accounting policy.